 Her dissertation, Food Policy: Urban Farming as a Supplemental Food Source, explored food policy and the challenges of feeding large populations in urban communities.
 Bessie maintained a strong academic record in graduate school and is a member of the Pi Alpha Alpha, the National Honor Society for Public Affairs and Administration, and the American Society for Public Administration.
 She is also a mentor in the Walden Alumni Ambassador program.

 Her other activities include a workshop for Food Day in October 2016.
 Bessie was a panelist in the Kraft Open Classroom series on The Food System: Sustainability, Health and Equity at Northeastern University in April 2017.
 Her topic was on the Possibilities and Limits of Urban Agriculture.
 She is also working on a project to present at the Community Food Systems Conference in December 2017.
-She is currently working on a book and also reviews academic books.
-Bessie is an Associate Editor for Common Ground Publisher.

 Dr. Patricia Mason is a seasoned business leader, certified Reiki master/teacher, author, life coach, communicator, positive thinker, networker, innovator, blogger, and lifelong learner.
 She earned her Doctor of Business Administration (DBA) specializing in leadership and social change from Walden University and serves as an Alumni Ambassador to guide and mentor students.
 Patti has three other business degrees and a certified medical assistant degree.